-- a) existing noise-generating development would not face unreasonable restrictions due to the development of noise-sensitive uses permitted within the surrounding area, and - b) noise-sensitive uses will be protected from loss of amenity from noise-generating uses. - 5.109 The 'Agent of Change' principle was introduced into national planning policy with the publication of the revised NPPF in 2018129.
+- 5.109 The 'Agent of Change' principle was introduced into national planning policy with the publication of the revised NPPF in 2018 129.
 The agent of change principle comprises the position that a person or business (i.e. the agent) introducing a new land use is responsible for managing the impact of that change. - 5.110 To achieve this, potential noise impacts must be clearly identified in the early stages of the proposed development and adequately prevented, avoided, and/or mitigated as appropriate in accordance with the policy.

-Policy D10: Noise Impacts
+Policy D11: Noise Impacts

-- Development proposals for noise sensitive uses are required to clearly identify any likely adverse noise impacts on the sensitive receptors that are intended to use or occupy the development from existing nearby sources of noise. - 2) Development proposals for noise generating uses are required to clearly identify any likely adverse noise impacts arising from the proposed development on existing nearby sensitive receptors, including the natural environment. - 3) Where consideration under (1) or (2) indicates the potential for Observed Adverse Effect Levels of noise, planning applications are required to include a Noise Impact Assessment, which considers the relationship in detail. - 4) Where evidence of an Observed Adverse Effect Level noise impact exists, as defined in the Noise Exposure Hierarchy, the applicant is required to demonstrate how the proposed development proposal will be designed and implemented in order to: - a) prevent any present and very disruptive Significant Observed Adverse Effect levels, - b) avoid any present and disruptive Significant Observed Adverse Effect levels; and - c) mitigate any present and intrusive Lowest Observed Adverse Effect levels. - 5) The applicant proposing the development proposal (or 'agent of change') is responsible for ensuring that: - a) all potential Observed Adverse Effect Levels of noise, either impacting on or emanating from the proposed development proposal, are identified, and - b) the prevention, avoidance and/or mitigation measures required to manage those noise impacts are implemented effectively.

-- 6) A Verification Report is required to be submitted to the Council and approved prior to the development's occupation or use, which demonstrates the agreed avoidance and mitigation measures have been implemented effectively. - 7) Where there will be an unacceptable adverse effect on sensitive receptors which cannot be adequately prevented, avoided, and/or mitigated, the planning application will be refused.
+- Development proposals for noise sensitive uses are required to clearly identify any likely adverse noise impacts on the sensitive receptors that are intended to use or occupy the development from existing nearby sources of noise. - 2) Development proposals for noise generating uses are required to clearly identify any likely adverse noise impacts arising from the proposed development on existing nearby sensitive receptors, including the natural environment. - 3) Where consideration under (1) or (2) indicates the potential for Observed Adverse Effect Levels of noise, planning applications are required to include a Noise Impact Assessment, which considers the relationship in detail. - 4) Where evidence of an Observed Adverse Effect Level noise impact exists, as defined in the Noise Exposure Hierarchy, the applicant is required to demonstrate how the proposed development proposal will be designed and implemented in order to: - a) prevent any present and very disruptive Significant Observed Adverse Effect levels, - b) avoid any present and disruptive Significant Observed Adverse Effect levels; and - c) mitigate any present and intrusive Lowest Observed Adverse Effect levels. - 5) The applicant proposing the development proposal (or 'agent of change') is responsible for ensuring that: - a) all potential Observed Adverse Effect Levels of noise, either impacting on or emanating from the proposed development proposal, are identified, and - b) the prevention, avoidance and/or mitigation measures required to manage those noise impacts are implemented effectively. - 6) A Verification Report is required to be submitted to the Council and approved prior to the development's occupation or use, which demonstrates the agreed avoidance and mitigation measures have been implemented effectively. - 7) Where there will be an unacceptable adverse effect on sensitive receptors which cannot be adequately prevented, avoided, and/or mitigated, the planning application will be refused.